 How batch editing in Lightroom works – the steps

 Once you know how to use batch editing for one aspect of post production, it’s really easy to do it for the other editing functions, because the method is largely the same.

-Follow these steps for the first 9 types of batch edits in the Develop Module:
+Steps for batch edits in the Develop Module: